fossxo/fossxo-gdd/source/technical-design/states.rst

 *   Launch the game state with the multiplayer game flag.
 *   Navigate to the options menu state.
 *   Navigate to the credits menu state.
-*   Open the game's user manual in an external browser.
+*   Open the game's player manual in an external browser.
 *   Go to the quit state to exit the game.